The SUD Support Specialist certificate program prepares trainees to serve patients with substance use disorders.

 Participants who complete this training may be able to pursue certification as a Certified Recovery Peer Advocate (CRPA).
 Certified Recover Peer Advocates do require additional hours on top of the certificate program.

 Tuition is covered for all participants.
-This program is supported and funded by a grant from the Health Resources and Services Administration (HRSA) Opioid Workforce Expansion Program.
+This program is supported and funded by a grant from the Health Resources and Services Administration (HRSA) Opioid Workforce Expansion Program and is an eligible training program through the New York State Department of Labor.
+Qualified students may receive financial support to complete the program through the Buffalo and Erie County Workforce Development Consortium.

 SUD Support Specialist certificate program